envoyproxy/learnenvoy/_articles/incremental-deploys.md

 `docker-compose up --build -d`

+In a production Envoy deployment, configuration changes like this won’t require a restart of Envoy, but since we’re running everything locally, we aren’t able to take advantage of its dynamic configuration abilities.

 If we make a request to our service with no headers, we'll get a response from service 1: